AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ## Transfer data to OCS

 Data is ready for transfer after the desired PI points and/or AF elements have been added.
 During the transfer, events are sent asynchronously.
 Historical events are sent first, followed by current events.
+Data is transferred from on prem to the cloud every 30 seconds or for every 50,000 events, whichever occurs first.

 **Note:** Modifications to an AF database or Data Archive digital state table during a PI to OCS transfer require that you manually stop and restart the transfer to capture all changes.
 Follow these steps to ensure all data is captured: